 - Price appreciation in real estate has historically been only as high as inflation (just as with commodities), but the rental yield made overall returns – you guessed it – equity like.

-Even more obscure and also one of the best sources of carry is the volatility risk premium and the possibilities to create additional sources of carry for many assets are quite interesting.
+Even more obscure and also one of the best sources of carry is the volatility risk premium and its possibilities to create additional sources of carry for many assets are quite interesting.

 The term “volatility risk premium“ is not very accessible and even its explanation makes no immediate sense of how an actual profit could be made from it.
-The mechanics are more complex, hidden and harder to access than many other risk premia, which is probably why it works well – it is much harder to arbitrage away by market participants.
+The mechanics are more complex, hidden and harder to access than with many other risk premia.
+It has insurance-like properties combining high demand and high crash risks, which is why it works well and will likely be a sustainable source of superior returns for investors willing to shoulder that risk.

 Volatility risk premium simply describes the fact that the market consistently overestimates an assets volatility on average: the expected volatility is usually higher than the volatility that actually occurs.
 It is called a risk premium, because sometimes the reverse happens – this can be quite severe as volatility tends to spike up violently from time to time.